Silver Beam Music

 Eugenia Elliott has been singing jazz here in Chicago for the past ten years, and with Southport Records recorded "Where or When," a CD of big band standards.
 For four years Eugenia sang the pure and vibrant bluegrass harmonies of the band Charming Axe.
 She also sings and plays guitar and flute with the Linda M. Smith Trio.

 From college leads in Gilbert and Sullivan operettas to New York and Chicago choirs and a cappella groups, Gail Tyler enhances her wide-ranging vocal styles with yodeling techniques learned in equal parts from her grandmother and old recordings.
 A founding member of the Teflons, Gail added the string bass and her collection of ukuleles to the Teflon sound.
-She also performs with the Wahzoe County Warblers and is both an administrator and instructor at the Old Town School of Folk Music.
+She also performs with the WAZO County Warblers and is both an administrator and instructor at the Old Town School of Folk Music.

 Workshops